mslot/Bl0g.Infrastructure/README.md

 Cluster.ServicePrincipalClientId should be set to appId and Cluster.ServicePrincipalClientSecret to password.
 This principal is valid for one year.

-# Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
-1. Installation process
+TODO: describe
-2. Software dependencies
+1. Software dependencies
-3. Latest releases
+2. Latest releases
-4. API references
+3. API references

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.